On Nash images of Euclidean spaces: Introduction

 \subsection{Acknowledgements}

 The author is strongly indebted to Prof. Shiota for some key discussions and suggestions during the initial preparation of some parts of this article.
 The author thanks Prof. Gamboa and Dr. Ueno for their helpful comments when writing and correcting this article.
 The author is also very grateful to Dr. Benito for informal discussions about resolution of singularities in order to improve the redaction and simplify some of the results in Sections \ref{s7} and \ref{s8}.
 The mathematics of this article were finished during a one year research stay at the Dipartimento di Matematica of the Universit\`a di Pisa.
 The author strongly appreciates the effort of the members of the Departamento de \'Algebra of the Universidad Complutense de Madrid for giving him the opportunity to enjoy a sabbatical year (entirely dedicated to his research activity) during the academic course 2014-2015.
+The author is also deeply indebted with the anonymous referee who has helped him with his suggestions to improve the final presentation of this work and to clarify some misleadings in the redaction of the proof of implication (vii) $\Longrightarrow$ (i) of Theorem \ref{main}.